Reach Out (Four Tops album): Overview

 The group's biggest-selling studio album, Reach Out includes six of the Four Tops' most successful singles including the US and UK #1 hit "Reach Out I'll Be There", "Standing in the Shadows of Love", "Bernadette" and "7-Rooms of Gloom".

 The album was the group's last with the songwriting team of Holland–Dozier–Holland and also features covers of contemporary pop hits selected by Berry Gordy, among them Tim Hardin's "If I Were a Carpenter", the Left Banke's "Walk Away Renée" and two songs originally recorded by the Monkees.

 In 2020, Reach Out was ranked number 429 in Rolling Stone magazine's "The 500 Greatest Albums of All Time" list.

 Chart performance

-The album reached No. 11 on Billboard Top LPs chart, on the Billboard Top R&B Albums it peaked at No. 3, on Cash Box the album peaked at No. 5, and in Canada it peaked at No. 25, and was their first charting album there.
+The album reached No. 11 on Billboard Top LPs chart, on the Billboard Top R&B Albums it peaked at No. 3, on Cashbox Top 100 Albums chart the album peaked at No. 5, and in Canada it peaked at No. 25, and was their first charting album there.
 Overseas, it peaked at number 4 in the United Kingdom, where it was released in November after delays.
 Eventually, the BPI certified the album Silver in the UK.